oasisprotocol/old-docs/src/hsm/ledger.md

 # Ledger Support

-Ledger is one of the HSM platforms that Oasis supports for phase 1 of the network.
+Ledger is one of the HSM platforms that Oasis supports for Mainnet Launch.

 ## Prerequisites